-If or when you are diagnosed in Ireland today, your neurologist will be able to talk you about different types of first and second-line medicines available to you.
-What we do not know, however, is what causes MS. Because of this, a cure seems like a distant realisation that might not happen during our lifetime but this doesn’t mean that hope is lost.
+If or when you are diagnosed today, your neurologist will be able to talk you about different types of first and second-line medicines available to you.
+What we do not know, however, is what causes MS. Because of this, a cure seems like a distant realisation that might not happen during our lifetime.
+But, this doesn’t mean that hope is lost.

-MS Ireland strongly advocates promotion, support and funding of research into disease treatment, management, understanding and hopefully, a cure.
-The society supports several research studies in Ireland, helps them translate the findings and/or recruit people to participate.
+They strongly advocate promotion, support, and funding of research into disease treatment, management, understanding and hopefully, a cure.
+The society also supports several research studies in Ireland, and translates the findings and/or recruit people to participate.

 If you want to take part in research projects, check the website of MS Ireland for open studies here.